 How do we assess?

 Once we receive the applications, we review them.
-We screen out any applications that are incomplete or do not meet our eligibility requirements.
+We screen out any applications that are incomplete or that do not meet our eligibility requirements.

-Applications that are correct and complete are distributed among different evaluator and assessed in competition with each other.
+The applications that are correct and complete are distributed among different evaluator and assessed in competition with each other.
 The evaluators are appointed by us based on their expertise in the field.
 Each proposal is assessed by at least three evaluator.

 • Once we have assessed all applications, we will send you a decision either granting or rejecting your proposal.
 Since applications are assessed competitively, you may be rejected even though you meet all eligibility requirements and criteria.